mohitsorde/jsosrm/README.md

 let parsedUser = (new UserParser(input)).getParams()
 ```

-Now parsedUser would contain error if any validations failed or be new transformed object when all our simplistic verbal requirements are met.
-This is what Jsosrm is built for.
+Now _parsedUser_ would contain error if any validations failed or be new transformed object when all our simplistic verbal requirements are met.
+This is what Jsosrm is built for. (how _UserParser_ is linked to _UserSchema_ is documented [here](#structurer-retriever-mapper))

 When your system acts as a medium of data exchange between an insecure source and a protected target, Jsosrm helps to define schematic structure for the incoming object from the source, ensures the structure passes through a layer of validations and forwards a transformed structured output to the target.
 Vice-versa, when Jsosrm is provided with the secured data from target, it retrieves the original source structure.
 That way the source and the target need not be aware of each other.